dominodatalab/offerings-samples/IRSA-README.md

 **How does IRSA Work with Domino?**

-1. Each EKS Cluster has a unique OIDC endpoint associated with it.
-This endpoint is configured as an IAM identity provider within ***an AWS Account*** the EKS workloads want to assume an IAM Role.
-They key point here is that the EKS Cluster and the IAM Role being assumed by a workload running on EKS do not need to be in the same AWS Account.
+1. Each EKS Cluster has a unique OIDC provider associated with it.
+This provider is configured as an IAM identity provider within ***an AWS Account*** the EKS workloads want to assume an IAM Role.
+They key point here is that the EKS cluster and the IAM Role being assumed by a workload running on EKS do not need to be in the same AWS Account.

 2. For a Pod to be able to assume an IAM Role, it must use the `STS:AssumeRoleWithWebIdentity` API